ywpkwon/afew_tensorflow_benchmark/README.md

 # Experiment

 I measured computation time for **one** image inference (`batch size = 1`).
-Larger batch sizes are less out of concern since I am targeting real-time applications (inference on-the-fly).
+Larger batch sizes are somewhat out of concern since I am targeting real-time applications (inference on-the-fly).

 I reported `flops` and `parameter sizes` as well as `timing`.
 Still, I am not sure why some networks run faster even when they have larger FLOPS and PARAMS.
 (E.g, see `VGG16` and `INCEPTION-V3` for classification.) **Please let me know if you know the answer**.